It’s something we all want the answers for. It’s something we fear. Something we want to have a grip on.

 “Every time I think about the concept of this record, it feels like it’s purposeful for people to grab onto the idea of a song and hold onto it for a very long time.
 That’s what it stands for.
 It stands for what’s coming.
 It stands for what God has for our life.”

-Future will be available March 23.
+Future was released March 23.